vid-koci/bert-commonsense/README.md

 The MaskedWiki datasets and pre-trained models can be downloaded from [this webpage](...).
 The link contains two datasets, MaskedWiki\_Sample (~2.4M examples) and MaskedWiki\_Full (~130M examples).
 All the experiments were conducted with the MaskedWiki\_Sample only.

-The following libraries are needed to run the code: numpy, pytorch (0.4.1 or later), tqdm, boto3, nltk
+The following libraries are needed to run the code: numpy (version 1.14 was used), pytorch (0.4.1 or later), tqdm, boto3, nltk (version 3.3 was used)

 To evaluate BERT, use the following script:
 ```